 6. Passport application form DS-11 (PDF, 101 KB): Follow the instructions on this page.
 Form DS-11 must be printed on separate sheets of paper.
 Do NOT print this form on the front and back of the same sheet.
 Applicants aged 16 and over must sign their own application.

-7. One 5x5cm passport photograph: The Embassy will reject any photographs that do not meet the specified requirements.
+7. One 5×5 cm passport photograph: The Embassy will reject any photographs that do not meet the specified requirements.
 Vending machine photographs and photographs printed on a home computer are unacceptable.
+Photographs must be taken in the last 6 months.

 Additional documents may be required depending upon the circumstances of your case.